ExistensialReset/flowmosr/README.md

 - I respond when I can (please be patient)
 - I appreciate your thoughts, questions, and experiences

+**Starting a Circle?**
+flowmosr@proton.me

+Please tell, and let's build a community worldwide 😃

 ### How to Contribute

 - **Share your experience** — If you've tried living Flow, document and share